 Grievance and appeal data demonstrates the level to which the member is receiving timely and adequate levels of service.
-If a member does not agree with the level in which services are authorized, they may pursue an appeal through the MCO.
+If a member does not agree with the level in which services are authorized, they may pursue an appeal through the managed care organization.